Guy Ritchie: Influences and style

 Ritchie has cited Quentin Tarantino and Sergio Leone as influences on his work.
 However, he has stated "just about every film — any good film — that's ever been made has had an influence on me.
 But then how much of it, I have no idea".
 He has complimented several films including The Long Good Friday (1980), The Good, the Bad, and the Ugly (1966), Seven Samurai (1954) and Once Upon a Time in the West (1968).
 When asked about the influence of criminals Ronald and Reginald Kray, Ritchie states "It's inevitable ... everything, more or less, of the old-school villainy related back to the Krays at some point.
 And the Krays were a lot worse than everyone thinks they are. ...
 And I know what those boys were doing was a hundred times worse than what everyone thought was going on.
 So it's inevitable that anything that is genuine, and old, and British will somehow have something to do with the Krays".

 Ritchie's films often incorporate memorable and "colourful" characters, for instance, Irish boxer Mickey O'Neil in Snatch, and crime boss "Hatchet" Harry in Lock, Stock, and Two Smoking Barrels.
 In his crime films, there is also fragmented dialogue, with many characters behaving menacingly and using cockney slang.
 The portrayal of the British class system has also been explored.
 Costume designer for The Gentlemen, Michael Wilkinson, said "Each character has an iconic, memorable look — a little larger than life".

 Fast-paced and energetic action scenes serve as cinematic choices, as well as placing his characters in combat or violent situations.
 Ritchie has used fast-cutting and slow motion to build momentum in the story, and to create a high-impact viewing experience, respectively.
-He is also known to use interweaving stories and a non-linear narrative such as a circular plot in his films; this is found in the case of Snatch, Lock, Stock, and Two Smoking Barrels and Sherlock Holmes.
+He is also known to use interweaving stories and a non-linear narrative such as a circular plot in his films; this is found in the case of Lock, Stock, and Two Smoking Barrels, Sherlock Holmes and Snatch.

 Ritchie has said this on his creative process:

-My creative process has never been something I can put into words.
-It's very random, very scattered and can sometimes lead down dark alleyways and dead ends.
-What I will say is I think any director needs to immerse himself in both real life and in history to fully open up creative processes.
-And you must be prepared for the reality that any creative process worth its salt needs to be revised, reworked and, on occasion, thrown out the window entirely.

-Ritchie has worked multiple times with Vinnie Jones, Jason Statham, Jason Flemyng, Alan Ford, Geoff Bell, Mark Strong, Jude Law, Eddie Marsan, Jared Harris, Charlie Hunnam, Josh Hartnett, and Hugh Grant.
+Ritchie has worked multiple times with Vinnie Jones, Jason Statham, Jason Flemyng, Alan Ford, Geoff Bell, Mark Strong, Jude Law, Eddie Marsan, Jared Harris, Charlie Hunnam, Josh Hartnett, Hugh Grant, Jake Gyllenhaal, Eiza González, Henry Golding, Cary Elwes, Bugzy Malone and Henry Cavill.